QIANQIANHU/angular-club-manager/README.md

 ## Development server

-* Clone GitHub repository to your personal device using terminal command $ git clone https://github.com/yetka/angular-club-manager
+* Clone GitHub repository to your personal device using terminal command `git clone https://github.com/yetka/angular-club-manager`
 * go to root directory of this project
-* run $ npm install
+* run `npm install`
-* run $ bower install
+* run `bower install`
 * run `ng serve` for a dev server
 * navigate to `http://localhost:4200/`;the app will automatically reload if you change any of the source files